The (surprising) science behind hyaluronic acid

 Most HA molecules are too big to get down to the dermis (the deeper layer of your skin where wrinkles form), so it sits on the surface and acts as a temporary barrier boost.
-Hyaluronic acid that sits on the skin’s surface won’t work miracles on wrinkles – that requires plumping up the folds in the skin’s deeper dermal layer.
-Some brands use sodium hyaluronate (the salt of hyaluronic acid), which has a smaller molecular size and so is able to penetrate deeper into the skin and better ‘fill’ lines, albeit temporarily.
+Hyaluronic acid that sits on the skin’s surface won’t work miracles on wrinkles.
+That requires plumping up the folds in the skin’s deeper dermal layer.
+Some brands use sodium hyaluronate (the salt of hyaluronic acid), which has a smaller molecular size and so is able to penetrate deeper into the skin and better ‘fill’ lines, but it is temporary.

 So size matters when it comes to hyaluronic acid?

 It sure does!
-Molecular weight is crucial when it comes to hyaluronic acid – not only does it determine whether the HA sits on the skin’s surface or penetrates to the sub-cutaneous layers, studies have shown that very low molecular weight hyaluronic acid can actually increase inflammation.
+Molecular weight is crucial when it comes to hyaluronic acid, it does not only determine whether the HA sits on the skin’s surface or penetrates to the sub-cutaneous layers, studies have shown that very low molecular weight hyaluronic acid can actually increase inflammation.
 That’s particularly bad news for those with sensitive skin, eczema and psoriasis, which are all inflammatory skin conditions.
 Some brands claim that smaller molecular weight HA can improve collagen formation in skin, but there’s no real science to back this.

 My skin is dry, but using hyaluronic acid has made it feel worse.
 Is that possible?

-This can happen because the HA on the skin’s surface will naturally draw moisture from the deeper layers of the skin – just like a sponge mopping up water – before it evaporates from the skin’s surface.
-The drying effect is more common if there’s a lack of humidity (or moisture) in the air, but it can also happen if you already have dry skin.
+Yes, this can happen because the HA on the skin’s surface will naturally draw moisture from the deeper layers of the skin before it evaporates from the skin’s surface.
+Just like a sponge mopping up water.
+The drying effect is more common if there’s a lack of humidity (or moisture) in the air.
+It can also happen if you already have dry skin.
 If you’re using hyaluronic acid, you’ll need to ‘seal’ it in with a more occlusive product, such as facial oil.

 Is there a better option?

 Yes!
 The best option is to help your skin make its own hyaluronic acid, just as you do in your youth.
-Thanks to advances in biotechnology, we’re no longer limited to using moisturisers that have added hyaluronic acid, but can make use of naturally occurring ingredients that stimulate our own hyaluronic acid production.
+Thanks to advances in biotechnology, we’re no longer limited to using moisturisers that have added hyaluronic acid.
+We can make use of naturally occurring ingredients that stimulate our own hyaluronic acid production.

 Can fermented marine bacteria naturally boost hyaluronic acid levels?

+We’re so glad you asked.
 Scientists are rapidly learning about the wonders of natural bacteria, including an alga from Brittany, France, which flourishes despite living in an extreme environment.
-After isolating and fermenting a marine y-proteobacteria from the surface of this alga, scientists discovered it can induce hyaluronic acid synthesis in skin – in other words, it helps the skin make its own hyaluronic acid, just as it naturally does when we are young.
+After isolating and fermenting a marine y-proteobacteria from the surface of this alga, scientists discovered it can induce hyaluronic acid synthesis in skin.
+In other words, it helps the skin make its own hyaluronic acid.
+Just as it naturally does when we are young.
 Clever, huh?!
 The lab coats dubbed it Hyanify™, which is how you’ll see it listed on the ingredients label.

 What can it do for my smile lines?

-Scientific testing shows this fermented bacteria (aka Hyanify™) can noticeably diminish smile lines in two weeks, with further improvement after 28 days.
-Average wrinkle depth was reduced up to 70.6% and wrinkle volume improved up to 93.5% after 28 days.
-Hyaluronic acid as a skincare ingredient may be nothing new, but using the power of nature to stimulate your own HA production with Hyanify™ is a true breakthrough in restoring youthfulness to skin.
+Scientific testing shows that this fermented bacteria (aka Hyanify™) can noticeably diminish smile lines in two weeks, with further improvement after 28 days.
+Average wrinkle depth reduced up to 70.6% and wrinkle volume improved up to 93.5% after 28 days.
+Hyaluronic acid as a skincare ingredient may be nothing new.
+Using the power of nature to stimulate your own HA production with Hyanify™ is a true breakthrough in restoring youthfulness to skin.
 Welcome to the future of scientific skincare.